Legislative Intent and Legislative History

 The Utah State Archives has the House Standing Committee Minutes, 1967 on (gaps) (Series 3159); the Senate Standing Committee Minutes, 1973 on (gaps) (Series 18459); Interim Committee Histories, 1967-1989 (Series 7230), and General Session Preview Reports (Series 22117) which summarize the activities and recommendations of the interim committees.
 The legislature's web page also has standing committee minutes and audio recordings from 1999-ongoing, and for interim committees 1986-ongoing.
 Standing committee audio recordings are available through the Archives since 1994 for the Senate (Series 21084) and the House (Series 23013).

 E. Listen to floor debates.
 The House floor debates date from 1957 and the Senate floor debates date from 1965.
-The Research Center provides access to the House floor debates before 1989 (Series 23020) with 1990 to the present online.
-The Senate floor debates from 1999 to the present are online.
-For all other years, contact the Senate directly.
+The Research Center provides access to the House floor debates before 1989 (Series 23020) and Senate floor debates before 1989 (Series 22515).
+House recordings from 1990 to the present are online, while the Senate has from 1999 to the present online.
 The journals will give you relevant dates.

 F. Review governors' legislative files.
 Gubernatorial actions may have influenced the drafting of legislation or indicate how an act was implemented.
 Many governors kept files on legislative bills with copies of the bill text and related correspondence.
 To see what gubernatorial records are available, see the online guide to Legislative History Records.
 Those of the most recent governor normally remain in the governor's office until the end of his time in office.